Charities by Category:

 Albert Street, London

 The Jewish Museum London has an important mission – to surprise, delight and engage all people, irrespective of background or faith, in the history, identity and culture of Jews in Britain.
-We achieve this through exhibitions, collections and learning programmes, drawing on the Jewish experience as a focus for exploring ideas in our multicultural society.
+We achieve this through exhibitions, our collections and award-winning learning programmes, drawing on the Jewish experience as a focus for exploring ideas in our multicultural society.

 020 8458 1710

 Jewish Rescue and Relief Cttee

 The Jewish Volunteering Network (JVN) is the only organisation in the Jewish community where people find a whole range of year-round volunteering opportunities within our community and beyond.

 It doesn’t matter if you are looking for regular long-term, short-term, or one-off volunteering events, JVN offers opportunities across the volunteering spectrum.

 JVN also provides critical volunteering support to many partner charities, offering training and management forums throughout the year.